 Shelters and Churches

 Think local.
-Smaller organizations are always in need of useful items — especially essentials like bedding, cookware, and clothing.
+Smaller organizations are always in need of useful items — especially bedding, cookware, and clothing.

 - Women’s shelters and homeless shelters often need daily-use items